NVIDIA/NeMo/docs/source/starthere/best-practices.rst

 A key area of development in the toolkit is interoperability with other tools used by speech researchers.
 Data layer for Kaldi compatibility is one such example.

-NeMo, PyTorch Lightning, And Hydra
+NeMo, PyTorch Lightning, and Hydra
 ----------------------------------

 Conversational AI architectures are typically very large and require a lot of data and compute for training.
 NeMo uses